TezzStrom/pm1-gamers-corner/README.md

 ## Future improvements

-- After talking to my mentor, we decided that I should leave out the vote function since that is something I have yet to learn.
+- After talking to my mentor, we decided that I should leave out the vote function (see wireframes games page) since I have yet to learn the functionality behind that type of data.
+I would like to implement it later though because of the improved UX, the user is involved in decision making about what games to play.

 ---